Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Synergies in the formula

 GOS act upstream of the microbiota, without relying on colonization delivered by the formula.
 They feed each person's resident bifidobacteria, whose abundance and diversity vary with dietary history, age and lifestyle.
 Acacia fiber completes this system through slower, more gradual fermentation, spreading short-chain fatty acid production across the entire colon.
-Zinc supports intestinal mucosal integrity.
-By reinforcing the epithelial barrier, it amplifies the protective effect of butyrate produced by GOS fermentation.
-Vitamin D3 modulates the intestinal immune response and helps regulate tight junctions between mucosal cells.
-These two bioactives act downstream of GOS, on the structures that prebiotic fermentation helps nourish.
+Zinc and vitamin D3 join GOS on the immune side of the formula, each through its own route.
+Zinc contributes to the normal function of the immune system.
+Vitamin D contributes to the normal function of the immune system.
+Prebiotic fermentation, for its part, belongs to GOS alone.

 Safety & Precautions

 GOS have a long history of safe use.
 Naturally present in breast milk as structurally similar oligosaccharides, they are part of human nutrition from birth.
-Clinical trials report a favorable tolerance profile at studied doses (up to 15 g per day).
-Adverse effects are limited to mild bloating or flatulence, transient and reduced by gradual introduction over five to seven days.
+Trials report favourable tolerance up to 15 g per day, adverse effects being limited to mild bloating or flatulence, transient and reduced by gradual introduction over five to seven days.

-Individuals with significant lactose sensitivity should note the possible presence of residual traces.
 GOS are not recommended for people with galactosemia (a rare genetic condition that prevents galactose metabolism).
-Pregnant or breastfeeding women can consume GOS as part of a balanced diet.
-For any specific health situation, consulting a healthcare professional is recommended.
+Pregnant or breastfeeding women can consume them as part of a balanced diet.

 Scientific Studies